Wallpaper vs. Paint for Offices: How to Pick the Perfect Finish

 Cost

-Wallpaper typically costs significantly more than paint, both in materials and labor.
-Custom prints and special order wallpapers in particular can become quite pricey.
-The investment may be worth it for high-profile areas like lobbies or conference rooms, but can be hard to justify for standard office spaces.
+Wallpaper costs more than paint in both materials and labor.
+Custom prints or specialty papers can be especially pricey.
+While the investment makes sense in high-profile areas like lobbies or conference rooms, it’s harder to justify for everyday office spaces.

-- Pros: Wallpaper can create a luxurious, high-end look that paint alone may not achieve.
+- Pros: Creates a luxurious, high-end look paint may not achieve.

 Installation and Removal

-- Pros: When done well, wallpaper installation can result in a seamless, flawless finish.
+- Pros: Professional installation can yield a seamless, flawless result.

 Longevity